FlowFuse/website/src/blog/2024/04/beginers-guide-to-node-red-variables.md

 #### Deleting Environment variables

 To delete added environment variables, you can use the same interface where added them.
 In the right corner of your added environment variable, you'll see a delete or cross icon.
-Simply click on it to delete the variable.
+Simply click on it to delete the variable and restart your Node-RED instance.

 ### Exploring Context Data tab